arochagabriel/clash-of-automation-titans/README.md

 - Schema validation.

-- Reuse variables and/or file.
+- Reusing variables and/or files.

 ---